oldramen/bottify-tt/README.md

 Alias (on the fly command creations).
 Economy (earn money by being active, spend it on stupid stuff).
 Networking (easily access other rooms in the hosted family).
-Toggles (/set limit 3 and /turn limit on are some examples).
 Notifications (preset notifications that appear at intervals).
-Run Multiple Commands (string commands together with &&).
 Temporarily Ban Users (bans aren't saved to the db, and vanish on restart).
 Ignore Users (Users who are being ignored can't interact with the bot).